JJANGDOLL/JJANGDOLL.github.io/docs/Diary/index.md

 ### 20210825

 * Implment inventory system in unrealengine using cpp is difficult.
-I googled when using interface and when using component.
-But I don't know still now.
+I googled when to use interface and when to use using component.
+But I sill don't know.

 ### 20210823